We walked back out to Dinkins Road and stared at the ominous-looking gate, two hundred yards away. Jeb’s curiosity was bubbling over.

 “I’m only fifteen and nobody up in Coopersville will sell me any.
 And I don’t really care about it anyway.”

 By the time we got home, it was nearly dark.
-Pappy was sitting out on the veranda in his rocker just enjoying the evening air, as the day cooled a little.
+Pappy was sitting out on the veranda in his rocker enjoying the evening air, as the day cooled.
 As usual he was puffing on his old pipe.

 “Where’d you two git to today.
 Ain’t seen ya since early on.”

 “Yeah.
-I just wanted to show Cousin Jeb what the swamp looked like up close.”
+I wanted to show Jeb what the swamp looked like up close.”

-Pappy, a little bit angry, “Thought so!
+Like a clam, Pappy’s jaw snapped shut in a thin straight line.
+His eyes glistened as he looked me square in the face, as if daring me to challenge him.
+And, as always, when he got angry with me, he pulled his old fedora down, nearly covering his left eye.
+“Thought so.
 I’ve told yer, time and agin, not to go down there.
 That swamp is off-limits.
 Feds is always patrollin’ and if we gits caught, we gits fined.”

 “We didn’t go in.”